../../_images/Scorep_logo.png

 CFLAGS =

-PREP = scorep --cuda
+PREP = scorep --hip

-INCLUDES = -I<Path to Includes>/include ##If needed
+INCLUDES = -I<Path to Includes>/include # if needed

-LIBRARIES = -L<Path to Libraries>/lib64 ##If needed
+LIBRARIES = -L<Path to Libraries>/lib64 # if needed

 test: test.o

-$(PREP) $(CCOMP) $(CFLAGS) $(LIBRARIES) test.o -o test
+$(PREP) $(CC) $(CFLAGS) $(LIBRARIES) test.o -o test

 test.o: test.c

-$(PREP) $(CCOMP) $(CFLAGS) $(INCLUDES) -c test.c
+$(PREP) $(CC) $(CFLAGS) $(INCLUDES) -c test.c

 .PHONY: clean